 The Straits Steamship Company (SSC) was formed as The Straits Navigation Company in Singapore on 20 January 1890.
 It was the brainchild of Dutchman Theodore Cornelius Bogaardt, who was one of the company’s seven directors.
-Before the establishment of SSC, European companies trading in Singapore were served by European shipping companies, including English, German, French, Italian and Dutch shipping lines.
-Bogaardt realised that he must have Chinese backing if he was to compete in Chinese seas.
-In 1890, he included wealthy local tycoons, such as Tan Jiak Kim, Tan Keong Saik and Lee Cheng Yan, as well as Mansfield & Company directors (A. P. Adams, D. J. Mathens and J. Burkinshaw), to form the first joint Singapore-European shipping enterprise, the SSC.1
+Before the SSC’s establishment, European companies trading in Singapore were served by European shipping companies, including English, German, French, Italian and Dutch shipping lines.
+Bogaardt realised that he needed Chinese backing if he was to compete in Chinese seas.
+In 1890, he got wealthy local tycoons, such as Tan Jiak Kim, Tan Keong Saik and Lee Cheng Yan, as well as Mansfield & Company directors (A. P. Adams, D. J. Mathens and J. Burkinshaw), to form the first joint Singapore-European shipping enterprise, the SSC.1

 Background and history

 World events, such as the opening of the Suez Canal in 1869 and the Industrial Revolution sweeping across Europe at the end of the 19th century, boosted trade relations between Europe and Asia.
-Singapore’s status as a port of call grew in importance as a result.
-The partnership of sorts – of old and new, East and West, and colonial and local – helped the SSC emerge as a vital player in Singapore’s maritime industry.
+As a result, Singapore’s status as a port of call grew in importance, and the SSC emerge as a vital player in Singapore’s maritime industry.
 The company was later incorporated into Keppel Corporation, as the Keppel Telecommunications and Transportation Shipping division.2

 The SSC began with a nominal capital of $10 million.
 All of its shareholders were then locals and the company initially had five ships.
 It operated mainly on the western coast of the Malay Peninsula, especially at Malacca, Penang and some small river ports.
 In its first 25 years, the SSC transported mainly tin ores.
 Other cargo included coffee, pepper, rice, rubber and tobacco.
 Besides goods, the ships also ferried passengers – mostly labourers from China who came to work on rubber estates and tin mines in the region.
 By 1914, the SSC had acquired 17 vessels.3 Despite going through two world wars, the company thrived and diversified.